organicall/chatgit/README.md

 **AI-Powered Code Analysis & Chat Interface for GitHub Repositories**

 ChatGIT is an intelligent code analysis tool that lets you have natural language conversations with your codebase.
-Using advanced RAG (Retrieval Augmented Generation), PageRank algorithms, and multi-language AST parsing, ChatGIT helps you understand, navigate, and analyze any GitHub repository.
+Using advanced RAG (Retrieval Augmented Generation), PageRank algorithms, and multi-language AST parsing, LLM helps you understand, navigate, and analyze any GitHub repository.

 ---